SherineAwad/multiomicsGRN/README.md

 > # A walk through Scenic+ workflow: Gene Regulatory Network (GRN) Inference

-#### ⚠️ Disclaimer: Connecting the pieces of the pipeline with dummy results
-     We will connect the pieces of the workflow, no optimization yet
+#### ⚠️ Disclaimer: We will connect the pieces of the workflow, no optimization yet

 ### 🧠 Gene Regulatory Network (GRN) and Regulons